romanofoti/ds_blog/_posts/2017-5-18-style_transfer.md

 ### Defining the Loss Function

-Style transfer is achieved iteratively by minimizing a loss function between the computed image and, respectively, the content target and the style target.
+Style transfer is achieved iteratively by minimizing a loss function between the computed image and the content target and the style target.
 Separate loss functions are defined for style and content and then combined linearly together to produce the total loss to be minimized.

 To this aim, Keras backend will be called and used to build the computational graph.